peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 .# Abstract

-This specification defines the `federation_subordinate_events_endpoint` for the OpenID Federation.
+This specification defines the Federation Subordinate Events Endpoint for implementations using OpenID Federation 1.0.
 It provides a mechanism for Trust Anchors and Intermediates to publish historical events related to their Immediate Subordinates, such as registration, revocation, and updates of their Federation Entity Keys.

 {mainmatter}

 # Introduction

-The `federation_subordinate_events_endpoint` is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of registration events about their Immediate Subordinates.
+The Federation Subordinate Events Endpoint is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of registration events about their Immediate Subordinates.
 This endpoint is useful for transparency and accountability within a federation, by providing a historical record of significant events.

 ## Requirements Notation and Conventions